ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 that is requesting an authorized change.
 To do so, the information in Section 7 of {{RFC9397}} is often required depending on the policy.

-Attestation Results SHOULD use Entity Attestation Tokens (EATs).
-Use of any other format, such as a widely implemented format for a specific processor vendor, is permitted but increases the complexity of the TAM by requiring it to understand the format for each such format rather than only the common EAT format so is not recommended.
+Attestation Results SHOULD use Entity Attestation Tokens (EATs) to use a standardized format and to reduce TAM implementation complexity.
+Use of any other format, such as a widely implemented format for a specific processor vendor, is permitted when standardized EAT support is not available or when proprietary formats provide essential functionality, but this increases the complexity of the TAM by requiring it to understand the format for each such format rather than only the common EAT format and is not recommended for interoperable deployments.

 When an EAT is used, the following claims can be used to meet those requirements, whether these claims appear in Attestation Results, or in Evidence